Mercedes hit in 9th, Chisox top Tigers; La Russa ties McGraw - WTMJ

 Mercedes, in an 0-for-22 skid entering the game, then lined a single to left on a 1-0 pitch.
 That gave the White Sox their ninth win in 12 games and set off a celebration near first base.

+“We fight all day, all game,” Mercedes said.
+“That’s what we do. … The big thing is we fight all night.
+We won the game.”

 Grandal made it 1-0 with his home run in the second against Spencer Turnbull.
-Grandal tied it at 8 in the seventh with a solo shot against Bryan Garcia.
+Grandal tied it at 8 in the seventh with a solo shot against Bryan Garcia, his third homer in the past two games.

 Nick Madrigal also homered for the White Sox.